 The turn-around point on the run at mile 1.5 will be unsupported.
 However, the aid station will be placed near the exchange area allowing athletes to access it at/near miles 0, 3, and 6 (basically at the midway point of your run).
 A volunteer will be checking on the aide station on a regular basis to help in keeping cups filled.
 There will be water, HEED, Hammer Gel, and trail mix.

 Swim caps will be provided at packet pickup.
-The issued cap must be worn during the swim.
+The issued cap must be worn during ALL swim legs.

 Wetsuits are recommended but not required.
 Water temperatures will be ~65F.